jsuarezruiz/Nova.Avalonia.UI/README.md

 ## Documentation

 The docs cover everything from first steps to detailed control APIs and samples, aiming to make the library easy to adopt and extend.
-If you’re interested in exploring more, you can find it here: https://jsuarezruiz.github.io/Nova.Avalonia.UI/
+If you're interested in exploring more, you can find it here: https://jsuarezruiz.github.io/Nova.Avalonia.UI/

 ## Controls